The structure of GP training in Staffordshire and Shropshire is changing from August 2017 to a scheme known as Springboard Training.

 - North Staffordshire - including Stoke-on-Trent.

-- South Staffordshire - including Stafford, Cannock, Rugeley and Womborne area
+- South Staffordshire - including Stafford, Cannock, Rugeley and Womborne/Seisdon area

 - East Staffordshire - including Burton, Lichfield and Tamworth

-Staffordshire and Shropshire GP Training is the largest training area within the West Midlands and trains 25% of all the GP trainees in the West Midlands.
-The 4 schemes have the capacity to train 220 GP registrars each year.
-In addition, Shropshire VTS has consistently had positive feedback from GP registrars in the West Midlands Trainee Survey.
+Geographically, Staffordshire and Shropshire GP Training is the largest training area spreading across 40% of the West Midlands and trains 25% of all the GP trainees in the West Midlands, more than any of the other areas in the West Midlands.

 Brief attractions of living and working in the area

-The area covers 44% of the West Midlands Region and has traditionally been a blend of history, innovation and culture set in a remarkable landscape.
+The area covers 44% of the West Midlands Region with a population of around 1.5 million and has traditionally been a blend of history, innovation and culture set in a remarkable landscape.

-Easy access to many outdoor activities in the area, such as the Shropshire Hills, Cannock Chase, the Staffordshire Peak District and even Mid-Wales a short drive away.
+Easy access to wonderful countryside, such as the Shropshire Hills, Cannock Chase, the Staffordshire Peak District and even Mid-Wales a short drive away.
 Many festivals and events take place during the summer.
 Traditional crafts such as the pottery and tile industry as well as the brewing industry around Burton still flourish amongst modern developments.

-Provincial Theatres are based in Wolverhampton, Telford, Shrewsbury, Stafford and Stoke and show local and West End Shows, comedy, ballet and music events throughout the year.
+Provincial Theatres are based in Wolverhampton, Telford, Shrewsbury, Stafford and Stoke and show local and West End Shows, comedy, ballet and music events throughout the year at a fraction of Birmingham and London prices.

 The area is family friendly with castles, historical houses, walks and theme parks.
 Skiing is available all year at the Tamworth Snowdome and there are plenty more sporting activities with many football, cricket, hockey and rugby teams ready to welcome you.
 There is also a fantastic canal network and plenty of cycling and walking routes.